hanswors1-ui/perfume_inventory.io/README.md

    - Cosmetic industry codes (letter-year codes)
    - Week-based codes
    - If auto-decode fails, copies code and provides manual check options with instructions
-3. **Wishlist Tracking**: Use "Want to Get" for perfumes you plan to buy and "Want to Try" for samples or testing
+5. **Wishlist Tracking**: Use "Want to Get" for perfumes you plan to buy and "Want to Try" for samples or testing
-3. **Consistent Data Entry**: Use autocomplete to ensure brand and perfume names are spelled consistently
+6. **Consistent Data Entry**: Use autocomplete to ensure brand and perfume names are spelled consistently
-4. **Quantity Field**: Set quantity to 0 for wishlist items ("Want to Get" or "Want to Try")
+7. **Quantity Field**: Set quantity to 0 for wishlist items ("Want to Get" or "Want to Try"), or leave empty for decants
-5. **Regular Backups**: Export your inventory regularly to avoid data loss
+8. **Regular Backups**: Export your inventory regularly to avoid data loss (includes both bottles and decants)
-6. **Browser Data**: Your inventory is stored in your browser's LocalStorage.
+9. **Browser Data**: Your inventory is stored in your browser's LocalStorage.
 Clearing browser data will delete your inventory
-7. **Import/Export**: Use the backup feature to transfer your inventory between devices
+10. **Import/Export**: Use the backup feature to transfer your complete inventory between devices
-8. **Quick Status Changes**: Easily move perfumes from wishlist to owned when you acquire them
+11. **Quick Status Changes**: Easily move perfumes from wishlist to owned when you acquire them
+12. **View-Specific Search**: Search only looks within the current view (bottles or decants)

 ## 🔒 Privacy & Data